jdennis/keycloak-httpd-client-install/doc/keycloak-httpd-client-install.md

 set of Mellon files are created per application and registered with the Keycloak server.
 This permits multiple indpendent SAML Service Providers and/or protected web resources to be handled by one Apache instance.
-When you run **keycloak-client-install** you must supply an application name via the **--app-name** option.
+When you run **keycloak-httpd-client-install** you must supply an application name via the **--app-name** option.

 Within the web application you may protect via SAML multiple